mehmetka/mehmetka/README.md

 ```
 In the misty morning, on the edge of time
-...
 We've lost the rising sun
 ...
-We sailed across the air before we learned to fly
+We sailed across the air before we learned to fly.
-...
 We thought that it could never end
 ...
 We're lost children of the sea
 ~ Ronnie Jame Dio
 ```